bytecodealliance/cap-std/README.md

 Once you have a `Dir`, it's very similar to the Rust standard library:

- - Instead of using `File::open(...)`, call `dir.open_file(...)`.
+ - Instead of using `File::open(...)`, call `dir.open(...)`.
- - Insead of using `File::create(...)`, call `dir.create_file(...)`.
+ - Instead of using `File::create(...)`, call `dir.create(...)`.

-Most other methods have the same name as their `libstd` counterparts.
+ - Instead of using `fs::metadata(...)`, call `dir.metadata(...)`.

- - Insead of using `fs::foo(...)`, call `dir.foo(...)`.
+and so on.

 ## What can I use `cap-std` for?

-`cap-std` is not a sandbox for arbitrary Rust code.
-Among other things, arbitrary Rust code could use `unsafe` or the unsandboxed APIs in `std::fs`.
+`cap-std` is not a sandbox for untrusted Rust code.
+Among other things, untrusted Rust code could use `unsafe` or the unsandboxed APIs in `std::fs`.

-What `cap-std` can do is allow code to declare its intent, and opt in to protections from malicious path names.
-Code which takes a `Dir` from which to open files, rather than bare filenames, declares its intent to only open files underneath that `Dir`.
-And, `Dir` automatically protects against any paths which might include `..` or symlinks that might lead outside of that `Dir`.
+`cap-std` allows code to declare its intent, and opt in to protection from malicious path names.
+Code which takes a `Dir` from which to open files, rather than taking bare filenames, declares its intent to only open files underneath that `Dir`.
+And, `Dir` automatically protects against paths which might include `..` or symlinks that might lead outside of that `Dir`.

 `cap-std` also has another role, within WASI, because `cap-std`'s filesystem APIs closely follow WASI's sandboxing APIs.
 In WASI, `cap-std` becomes a very